utkarshyadav009/CMP301-Coursework/README.md

-# CMP301_Libraries
+# CMP301 Coursework
-Additional libraries required for CMP301 graphics labs
+A rendetion of a scene from the anime Neon Genesis Evangelion using D3D11 Shaders.